broeneatsdinner/setpftseta/docs/project_proposal.md

 ## Objectives

-- Deploy a burner phone environment using an iPhone 5 connected to Wi-Fi only
+- Deploy a hardened, anonymized burner phone environment
-- Route all outbound traffic through a custom VPN chain (U.S. → Europe) for anonymity
+- Route all communications through a custom VPN chain (U.S. & Europe) for anonymity
+- Capture and log SMS, call metadata, and scam links sent to bait endpoints
-- Acquire and configure a VoIP number anonymously (e.g., via TextNow, MySudo, or JMP.chat)
+- Acquire and configure a VoIP number anonymously
 - Log incoming scam calls and SMS texts for analysis
+- Record and transcribe both live scam calls and voicemails using Whisper, enriching with OSINT
 - Conduct safe OSINT on inbound phone numbers and URLs
 - Optionally respond to or re-engage scammers using scripted interaction over VoIP
 - Analyze captured behavior and map it to MITRE ATT&CK techniques and tactics
 - Present findings with ethical commentary and procedural documentation
+- Perform passive DNS and HTTPS traffic analysis via isolated nodes
+- Map language and behavioral patterns to MITRE ATT&CK framework
+- Maintain ethical boundaries with no active probing or engagement

 ---